zhoujj2013/lncfuntk/README.md

 ### Install require python packages

 lncnet written by [PERL](https://www.perl.org/).
-It require python 2.7.X or above and several python packages: matplotlib, networkx, numpy, scikit-learn, scipy, statsmodels etc. These python packages can be installed by pip online.
+It require python 2.7.X or above and several python packages: matplotlib, networkx, numpy, scikit-learn, scipy, statsmodels etc. These python packages can be installed by pip.

 If you don't have pip, please download [get-pip.py](https://bootstrap.pypa.io/get-pip.py), then type: